 It’s designed to offer some soul-soothing comfort and insights if you’ve ever been baffled as to why things don’t turn out as they should.

-This programme is still in its Beta phase as a private coaching offer, but I’m planning to have it available as a finished course very soon.
+This programme is still in its Beta phase as a private coaching offer, but I’m planning to have it available as a finished course later in the year.

 (If you can’t wait, there may still be Beta Tester places available here.)